DreamworldSolutions/pwa-helpers/docs/lit-element.md

 ## Features

+### Lock scroll while element is inactive.
+ - To enable this feature sets `enableScrollLock` property to `true`
+ - When this is enabled & element becomes inactive, scroll will be locked for this element & on active scroll will be unlocked &    restored to it's previous position.

 ### viewId
 Assigns unique viewId to each element instance.
 It can be used in log statements to identify which element generated the log.
 It's accessible through property `_viewId`.